 The California Agricultural Leadership Foundation is a 501(c)(3) non-profit public benefit corporation committed to leadership training and transformational learning experiences in partnership with four California universities: Cal Poly, San Luis Obispo; Cal Poly, Pomona; California State University, Fresno; and the University of California, Davis.

 The foundation supports the longest continuously-operating leadership training experience of its kind in the United States – the California Agricultural Leadership Program – which is widely considered to be the premier program, in its niche, in the world.
-The 44th class of fellows will be inaugurated in October 2013.

 In 1962, the Agricultural Education Foundation was created by the Council of California Growers (CCG) to accomplish charitable and educational work on behalf of the California agriculture industry.
 In 1967, events took place that stimulated the beginning of the California Agricultural Leadership Program.
 A group of Michigan farmers visited California as part of an agricultural leadership program sponsored by the W.K.
 Kellogg Foundation.
 After that visit, CCG staff and board members agreed that a similar leadership program for California farmers, ranchers, and growers would be tremendously important for the state’s agriculture industry.

 The leadership program was to be developed and administered through the newly-created foundation.
 The foundation organized a Leadership Coordinating Committee with representatives from CCG, Cal Poly-San Luis Obispo and the Bank of America.
 Initial funding to start the program came from a $75,000 grant from The James G. Boswell Foundation and a matching grant from The James Irvine Foundation.
 The W.K.
 Kellogg Foundation provided a $350,000 grant for the purpose.
 The James G. Boswell Foundation has been a regular contributor to the foundation since the program’s inception.